 A vehicle purchase of any kind is a big investment, especially when it is a wheelchair van.
 But wheelchair accessible vans offer a lot of benefits for wheelchair users, their caregivers and their families.
 One of those benefits is a disability tax credit, which can offer some relief during the tax season.
 This is something that anyone who has already purchased a wheelchair van this year or anyone looking to buy a wheelchair van next year should take into consideration.

 What is the Deduction for Wheelchair Vans?

-Wheelchair van buyers may be eligible to deduct up to 7.5 percent of their annual gross income in medical expenses under IRS Publication 502.
+Wheelchair van buyers may be eligible to deduct the amount of their medical and dental expenses that are more than 7.5 percent of their annual gross income under IRS Publication 502.
 They do this by itemizing deductions on their annual tax statements, specifically on form 1040.

 What is Tax Deductible and What Isn’t?

 While the wheelchair van itself is not tax deductible, the wheelchair van conversion and conversion features are deductible.
 This includes the cost of the conversion and the cost of items like hand controls, securement devices and a trackless transfer seat.
 Essentially it is any part of the vehicle that is a “special design” and sets it apart from a regular vehicle that can be purchased off the general manufacturer’s assembly line.

 In addition to the cost of the conversion and conversion features, wheelchair van owners can deduct the costs associated with upkeeping the vehicle as long as they are using the van for medical purposes, such as transporting a wheelchair or getting to or from a medical appointment.
 While this does not include general vehicle maintenance, it can include items like gas, oil and mileage, which can really add up throughout the course of a year.

 How Do You Qualify for the Wheelchair Van Tax Deduction?